insolar/mainnet/README.md

 #### Functional tests

-These tests aim to assess operability of the app and include creating user accounts; migrating INS to Mainnet using mockups; exchanging INS for XNS using mockups; transferring XNS mockups between user accounts.
+These tests aim to assess operability of the app and include creating user accounts; migrating INS to Mainnet using mockups; exchanging INS for XNS using mockups; transferring XNS between user accounts.

 To run the tests, wait till the pulse watcher says `INSOLAR STATE: READY` and do the following in another terminal tab/window:

-1. Copy the bootstrap config from the `launchnet` folder to `launchnet/bootstrap`:
+1. Copy the bootstrap config from the `launchnet` folder to `launchnet/config`:

      ```
      cp .artifacts/launchnet/bootstrap.yaml .artifacts/launchnet/configs/bootstrap.yaml